 If you do not want us to disclose or transfer your personal information to a third party in exchange for something valuable, you may opt out by visiting ca.privacy.cbs/donotsell or calling 1(888)-841-3343.
-When you call our toll free number, you will need to leave a name and address or email address that we can use to contact you.
+When you call our toll free number, you will need to leave a name, address, and email address that we can use to contact you.

 Requests made on behalf of a “Household”

-If you would like to request personal information about your household, you may make your request by emailing us at Privacy@CBS.com and putting the words “CCPA Household Request” in the subject field of the email.
-We will need to verify the members of the household, and in some cases, if a request raises security concerns for any household member, we may not be able to honor the request.
+If you would like to request personal information about your household, you must submit your request at http://privacy.cbs/managemyrights.
+We will contact you with further instructions to process your request.
+We will need to verify the members of the household, and in some cases, if a request raises security concerns for any household member, we may not be able to honor the request

 California “Shine the Light” Law and California “Eraser” Law

 Residents of the State of California may request a list of all third parties to which we have disclosed certain information during the preceding year for those third parties’ direct marketing purposes.

 If you are a California resident under the age of 18, and a user of the website where this policy is posted, you may request removal of content or information you have publicly posted.
 Please be aware that such a request does not ensure complete removal from the Internet of the content or information you posted, and there may be circumstances in which the law does not require or allow removal.